lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 # Schedule

-### Tuesday, January 26: Whose religion is Christianity?
+### Tuesday, January 26: Introduction: The pillar of translation

 - In class: Acts 2.